-We had previously aided a global organization that supplies hardware and consumables to labs in enabling one of their instruments to utilize RFID.
+We had previously aided a global organisation that supplies hardware and consumables to labs in enabling one of their instruments to utilise RFID.
 After the successful launch of the instrument, they requested our expertise on a second RFID project.
 Once again, we would be working with them to integrate RFID enabled labels with an instrument.

 Having worked with us on an RFID project previously, the company was aware of our RFID expertise.
 The challenge they were facing with the labels necessary for their new instrument was mainly that a large amount of data was required and needed to be stored in a label with very limited surface area.

 This meant that getting the read performance required for the project would be a big challenge since a small label can only accommodate a small antenna.
 Luckily, we have the ability to design and test custom RFID tags for challenges just like these, and our customer was aware of this from previous experience.

 The instrument they were building was designed to handle micro-well plates; some of which are pre-spotted—and offered by the same company.
 Pre-spotted plates are only helpful if the user is aware of what is in each well, and can tell the platform itself what is in each well.

 By adding RFID tags to the plates, and readers to the instrument, the data contained in the tag would be picked up by the instrument upon insertion of the plate.
 Each tag would include a data-map of the associated pre-spotted plate, allowing the instrument to auto-populate the map and verify plate authenticity at the same time.